Inside the Systems

 A story dominates headlines for days, then vanishes as if it never happened.
 Meanwhile, ongoing situations that matter enormously receive almost no coverage.
 Why did the media suddenly care about this issue?
 Why did they stop?
 The rhythm of news coverage can seem arbitrary, driven more by media dynamics than actual importance.

 The news cycle describes the pattern by which stories rise, peak, and fade in media attention.
+This analysis draws on publicly available media industry research, including Pew Research Center journalism studies, Reuters Institute reports, and network news coverage data from the Tyndall Report.
 Understanding this pattern helps explain why coverage focuses where it does and why important stories often receive less attention than they deserve.

 This article explains how news cycles actually work, what drives coverage decisions, and why the patterns of media attention operate the way they do.